douglasorend/Automatic_Attachment_Rotation/readme.md

 --------

-[hr]

 **## Introduction**
 This mod allows the automatic rotation and/or flipping of images **ONLY IF** the EXIF information contained within (if such exists) indicates that such processing is required in order to show the picture  in the correct orientation.

 **NOTE:** SMF contains an option called **Re-encode potentially dangerous image attachments**, which is turned on by default.
 This re-encoding removes the orientation information from attachments (amongst other things), which means attachments uploaded prior to this mod being installed will **NOT** be able to rotated properly, as the EXIF information is missing from the re-encoded attachment file!

-**Major changes introduced in v4.0**

-- Option to enable/disable automatic image rotation.
-- Code update to enable automatic image resizing/reformatting in posts (and PMs if the [PM Attachments](https://custom.simplemachines.org/mods/index.php?mod=1974) mod is installed).
+**Major changes introduced in v4.0** o Option to enable/disable automatic image rotation. o Code update to enable automatic image resizing/reformatting in posts (and PMs if the [PM Attachments](https://custom.simplemachines.org/mods/index.php?mod=1974) mod is installed).

-**Major change introduced in v5.0**

-- Option to automatically, manually or batch resize/reformat existing images using-'Attachment Settings' options (non-JPEG images will only be reformatted to JPEG if the *Reformat non-JPEG images to JPEG* option is enabled).
+**Major change introduced in v5.0** o Option to automatically, manually or batch resize/reformat existing images using 'Attachment Settings' options (non-JPEG images will only be reformatted to JPEG if the *Reformat non-JPEG images to JPEG* option is enabled).

 **## Post Screen Changes**
-Beside each image attachment a dropbox will be displayed listing the following rotation options:
+Beside each image attachment a dropbox will be displayed listing the following rotation options: o No Change o Rotate 90[sup]o[/sup] Right o Rotate 90[sup]o[/sup] Left o Rotate 180[sup]o[/sup] o Horizontal Flip o Vertical Flip o Horizontal Flip, Rotate 90[sup]o[/sup] Right o Vertical Flip, Rotate 90[sup]o[/sup] Right

-- No Change
-- Rotate 90[sup]o[/sup] Right
-- Rotate 90[sup]o[/sup] Left
-- Rotate 180[sup]o[/sup]
-- Horizontal Flip
-- Vertical Flip
-- Horizontal Flip, Rotate 90[sup]o[/sup] Right
-- Vertical Flip, Rotate 90[sup]o[/sup] Right

-## Automatic Resizing of Existing Images
+**## Automatic Resizing of Existing Images**
 When a post is dispayed, and if the Attachment Setting *Resize existing images* option is enabled, images in the post will be automatically resized (and reformatted to JPEG if the Attachment Setting option *Reformat non-JPEG images to JPEG* is enabled) using the same Attachment Setting options (ie, Reformat non-JPEG images to JPEG, JPEG quality factor and/or maximum width/height) that are applied to new image attachments in posts.
 In addition, if the Attachment Setting option *Create backup of original image file when resizing* is also enabled the original image file will be saved to the attachments directiory with the extension '.rei'.

 ## Manual Resizing of Existing Images